 Description

-Delicious apple cheesecake from Germany with great flavors and almond topping.
+A delicious apple cheesecake from Germany with great apple flavors and almond topping.
+The perfect cake for a coffee date with friends and family!

 Ingredients